syncfusion-content/javascript-docs/js/Diagram/UML-Class-Shapes.md

 ###  Enumeration

 To define an enumeration, you need to define the [classifier](/api/js/ejdiagram#members:nodes-classifier "classifier") property of node as "enumeration".
-Also you need to define the name and members of the enumeration using the [enumeration](/api/js/ejdiagram#members:nodes-enumeration "enumeration") property of node.
+Also you need to define the [name](/api/js/ejdiagram#members:nodes-enumeration-name "name") and [members](/api/js/ejdiagram#members:nodes-enumeration-members "members") of the enumeration using the [enumeration](/api/js/ejdiagram#members:nodes-enumeration "enumeration") property of node.
+You can set a name for the enumeration members collection using [name](/api/js/ejdiagram#members:nodes-enumeration-members-name "name") property of members collection.

 The following code example illustrates how to create an enumeration.